 - Advertising, or threatening to advertise, your debt for sale.

 - Publishing, posting–or threatening to publish or post–your name on a deadbeat consumer list.

 - Causing charges to made to debtors through the use of collect calls which may conceal the real reason for the communication.

 If a debt collector or creditor violates the FCCPA, you may have a private lawsuit.
 That means you may be entitled to sue the debt collector for damages up to $1,000.
 You may also be entitled to damages for emotional distress, and punitive damages (at the discretion of a judge, but possible if the debt collector’s tactics were egregious).

 Are you a victim of unfair debt collection practices?
 We can help!
 We can consider your situation and help you determine your rights.
-Contact us via our website’s free case review or call us at (407) 426-7222 for a free consultation to discuss your specific situation.
+Contact us via our website’s case review or call us at (407) 426-7222 for a consultation to discuss your specific situation.

 Portions originally posted by on June 18, 2014 | by Disparti Fowkes & Hasanbasic